-- Educational leave for regular university employees must be requested in writing and approved in advance by the chief administrator and the chief human resources officer of the employee's campus or institute.
+- Educational leave for regular university employees must be requested in writing and approved in advance by the chief administrator and the chief human resources officer of the employee’s campus or institute.
 Such approval must specify the length of the leave which normally should not exceed two years.
-Each request for leave will be evaluated on its own merits and university approval will depend upon the evidence.
+Each request for leave will be evaluated on its own merits and university approval will depend upon documentation of the request.

 - Retirement.
 Refer to the Retirement Credit section for information and procedures to request retirement credit.

 - Payment of Fees.
 Employees on educational leave with pay continue to be eligible for University of Tennessee fee waivers under HR0330 – Educational Assistance (Fee Waiver).
 If a faculty or staff development grant includes funds to pay fees at other higher education institutions, the campus or institute may choose to pay the grantee the lump sum rather than prorating the funds as part of the monthly stipend.
 To do this, the granting campus or institute is responsible for providing an approved FORM T-27, REQUEST FOR SPECIAL PAYMENT when submitting the grant contract for approval.
 The request for special payment may be for the full amount of fees included in the grant, or, if the grant includes fees for several quarters or semesters, a separate request may be submitted as needed provided that a copy of the fully executed contract is supplied with each request.
 Deductions for federal income taxes and social security will not be made from special payments.
 However, the total amount of the fee payments will be reported on the grantee’s year-end earnings statement (W-2) as taxable income.

 - Except for retirement credit noted below, eligibility for benefits during an educational leave without pay is described in POLICY HR0355, LEAVE OF ABSENCE.